Article 370 Movie (2024) – Complete Guide

 - Worldwide Gross: Public reporting indicates ≈ ₹110.57 crore; domestic vs overseas share varied across reports.

-- Trajectory: Opened strong in core circuits; maintained interest through controversy-driven discourse and star-led promotional push.
+- Trajectory: Opened strong in core circuits; maintained interest through word-of-mouth and star-led promotional push.

-- Drivers: Current-affairs relevance, action-thriller form, and streaming afterlife contributed to overall reach.
+- Drivers: Current-affairs relevance, action-thriller appeal, and streaming availability contributed to overall reach.

 Note: Figures are indicative summaries from publicly accessible trade/media reports; for authoritative accounting, rely on distributor or audited trade sources.